adidotcom/Heavywaters-Project/test_webservice.md

  $ pip install httpie
  ```

- ### Please use the following command on your terminal to test your data and get the prediction
+ ### Please use the following command on your terminal to test the sample document
  ```
  $ http POST https://g1fw8iiy67.execute-api.us-east-1.amazonaws.com/dev1 < payload.json
  ```